Ron Hassner: Education and career

-Hassner holds a B.Sc. in International Relations from The London School of Economics (1995), a masters in International Affairs from the School of International and Public Affairs at Columbia University (1997), a masters in Religious Studies from Stanford University (2000), and a Ph.D. in Political Science from Stanford University (2003).
-He was a post-doctoral scholar at Harvard University's Olin Center.
+Hassner holds a B.Sc. in international relations from The London School of Economics (1995), a master's in international affairs from the School of International and Public Affairs at Columbia University (1997), a master's in religious studies from Stanford University (2000), and a Ph.D. in political science from Stanford University (2003).
+He was a postdoctoral scholar at Harvard University's Olin Center.

 In 2004, Hassner joined the political science faculty at the University of California, Berkeley.
 Since then, he was visiting scholar at Stanford University's Center for International Security and Cooperation and at the International Institute for Counter-Terrorism at the Interdisciplinary Center Herzliya.
 In 2014, he received Berkeley's campus-wide Distinguished Teaching Award.

 In 2023, Hassner was recognized with a Distinguished Scholar Award from the "Religion and International Relations" section of the International Studies Association.
 Later that year, he received the Susanne Hoeber Rudolph Outstanding Scholar in Religion and Politics Award from the American Political Science Association.